 Ayurveda offers a gentler and alternative way to balance the diet.
 Originating in India more than 3,000 years ago, this “science of life” teaches that sustainable weight management arises from harmonising the three doshas, Vata, Pitta and Kapha—through mindful eating, daily routine, and sensible lifestyle choices.
-Instead of counting calories, Ayurvedic principles focus on strengthening digestion, supporting natural detoxification, and choosing foods that suit your unique constitution.
-The result is gradual, lasting weight loss that nourishes both body and mind.
+Ayurvedic principles emphasise mindful eating, selecting foods suited to your constitution, and fostering overall balance.
+Rather than focusing on calorie counting, Ayurveda promotes digestive health and a holistic approach to well-being.

 1. Consume 3 meals in a day

-Ayurvedic tradition follows the concept that digestive fire and transformation are interlinked together.
+Ayurvedic tradition follows the concept that digestive fire and transformation are interlinked.

-Ayurveda suggests that for maintaining a healthy metabolism must consume proper and reliable food that can be easily digested by our gastric enzymes and chemicals.
-Ayurvedic weight loss treatment suggests consuming healthy digestible meals every day without snacking in between meals to maintain a proper balance.
+Ayurveda suggests that maintaining a balanced diet with easily digestible foods can support digestive health, which is an important aspect of overall well-being.
+Ayurvedic weight loss treatment suggests consuming healthy, digestible meals every day without snacking in between meals to maintain a proper balance.

 Following this ayurvedic diet plan adequately stimulates digestive fire and maintains a healthy metabolism.